Volunteers founded the new Hopewell House and volunteers are key to its ongoing work.

 Meditation Monday Mornings

 Mondays 8:30 – 8:50 am.
-HH Community 20 minute compassion and mindfulness meditation weekly practice.
-Led by experienced practitioners this guided meditation provides a valuable opportunity to deepen our practice of compassion and self-awareness.
-Whether you’re a seasoned mediator or a beginner, we can all benefit from taking a pause and setting intentions for the week ahead.
+For the Hopewell House Community (current volunteers and staff): a weekly 20-minute compassion and mindfulness meditation practice.
+Led by experienced practitioners, this guided meditation is an opportunity to deepen our practice of compassion and self-awareness.
+Whether you’re a seasoned meditator or a beginner, we benefit from taking a pause together and setting intentions for the week ahead.
+If you are interested in joining, please message Laura Steffen.

 Every Friday Afternoon